vuxcode/pr1-project-crowcoders/time-report.md

 **Tuesday, 2025-03-25**
   - 10.00: (Programming) Uploaded the prototype file(s) to GitHub since I forgot to do so yesterday.
   - 13.00: (Webdev) Did some more research/inspiration searching regarding the layout for the main webpage.
 Looked at different color schemes, haven't decided on one yet though.

+  **Wednesday, 2025-03-26**
+  - 08.30 - 10.00(?): (Programming) Further research into buttons and functions.
+Realized the original idea (Lights Out) might be a little too complicated for me.
+Considering changing idea to making a TicTacToe game instead, since there are more resources readily available for that type of game.
+Attended workshop to discuss w/ teacher.
+Got the OK to change idea if I wanted to.
+  - 16.00: (Programming) Might've had an Eureka moment.
+Will continue with Lights Out for now.
+Need to do more reading on loops and jQuery.